rany2/go-textsynth/readme.md

 `0.7` and `0.8`](https://news.ycombinator.com/item?id=27727257).
 The results do seem better when using those settings but I'll keep using the Text Synth website's defaults for this program.

+In order to use `go-textsynth`, you must provide a prompt via either `-prompt` or `-promptfile`. `-prompt` takes the argument after it as the prompt while `-promptfile` takes the argument after it as the file path to read the prompt from.

 When using `-promptfile` you probably want a text editor that doesn't automatically add newlines to the end of the file.